 Cocaine addiction is a substance use disorder that is dangerous to health and life.
 The habit has caused addiction in millions of American men and women.
 Many of them are young and between the ages of 18-30.
 General overdose rates are high and overdose death rates are stunning!
 This drug is so dangerous and lethal that people have died from their first dose.

 It is crucial for you to know if you or someone you love is using or abusing cocaine.
 The symptoms listed below can help you determine this.
-Knowing the symptoms is the first step towards getting diagnosed and treated at an cocaine addiction treatment center.
+Knowing the symptoms is the first step toward getting diagnosed and treated at a cocaine addiction treatment center.

 What is Cocaine?

 Cocaine is a white, powder-like substance made from the leaves of the cocoa plant.
 It also comes in a rock formation called crack cocaine.
 It is a powerful and highly addictive stimulant sold illegally by drug pushers and abused by drug addicts.
 This illegal drug goes by several street names including “coke,” “powder,” “dream,” and “blow.”
 It can be smoked (crack cocaine), snorted, or dissolved in water to make a solution for injection.

 Addiction to Cocaine

 Cocaine is a central nervous system (CNS) stimulant that boosts energy and triggers the release of high levels of dopamine, a brain chemical responsible for helping you to feel pleasure.
 This is why the stimulant is so addictive.
 Those who use cocaine or get hooked on crack are trapped in a cycle of trying to get the same euphoria or “high” they felt the first time they used it.